 Take a look at the options available to you to help ensure you’re making an informed decision.

 BT vs Sky: Which company offers better customer service?

-Despite the wonderfully speedy service promised by BT, their customer service is relatively poor.
+Despite the wonderfully speedy service promised by BT, their customer service record lacks slightly.
 According to an Ofcom report, BT had 115 complaints per 100,000 customers, compared to Sky’s 29.
 For reference, the industry average is 75/100,000.

 The only place BT had the edge was in customer service operator call wait times, where on average customers had to wait 1min 40s, compared to 2min 03s for Sky.